OrangeSpyderMan/inkplate10-weather-cal/examples/pico-ep0164-mqtt-weather/README.md

 - current temperature
 - current icon name rendered as text
+- current wind speed and cardinal direction when available
+- current rain rate when available
 - forecast source/status time
-- first four hourly forecast entries
+- first three hourly forecast entries

 The weather icon path from MQTT is converted to a short label such as `Rain`, `Cloudy`, or `Clear`.
 This keeps the client useful before adding bitmap icon assets.

+Wind and rain are read from the `current.wind` and `current.rain` objects in the retained full snapshot.
+Wind in `m/s` is converted to `km/h` for the display.
+Missing measurements are shown as `W --` or `R --`.

 ## Notes